yanghengtang/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the add patient operation would work:
 ![SortSequenceDiagram](images/AddPatientSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user wants to add a new appointment/patient/doctor:
 ![AddXYZCommandActivityDiagram](images/AddXYZActivityDiagram.png)

 ### \[Proposed\] Undo/redo feature